GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The sequence number is implicitly 0 before the first MC_LIMITS frame from the client, and increases by 1 each new frame that's sent.
 Newer frames override older ones.
+An MC_LIMITS frame MUST NOT use Client Limits Sequence Number 0.

 The 6 Reserved bits MUST be set to 0 by the client and MUST be ignored by the server.
 These are reserved to advertise future capabilities.